-Other comprehensive income (loss) results from the foreign exchange translation adjustments in MBI's consolidated financial statements resulting from exchange rate differences between its functional currency, which is Canadian dollars, and its reporting currency, which is U.S. dollars.
+Other comprehensive income (loss) results from the foreign exchange translation adjustments in MBI's condensed consolidated interim financial statements resulting from exchange rate differences between its functional currency, which is Canadian dollars, and its reporting currency, which is U.S. dollars.

-SUMMARY OF QUARTERLY RESULTS (PREPARED UNDER IFRS)
+SUMMARY OF QUARTERLY RESULTS